Celebrating Our 32nd Anniversary in 2008

 This page is here mainly for astronomy buffs.
 Frank is an amateur astronomer who is lucky enough to live in one of the best dark-sky sites in the country, at an elevation of 6000 feet about 26 miles outside of Moab, Utah.

-Until he recently mounted the new LX200R telescope on a permanent pier, Frank traveled with his scopes, giving presentations to local civic and school groups in Castle Valley, in the Sand Flats Recreation Area, or in nearby Arches National Park.
+Until he mounted the Meade LX200R telescope on a permanent pier, Frank traveled with his scopes, giving presentations to civic and school groups in Castle Valley, in the Sand Flats Recreation Area, or in nearby Arches National Park.
 The nights started close to home...viewing the moon and/or planets, moving out to open and globular clusters, nebulae and other wonders within our own galaxy, and then to galaxies many millions of light-years distant.
 If conditions were right, viewers could even see 3C273, a quasar 2-3 billion (!) light years away.
 Click here to see the handout distributed at those events.

 "Our eyepiece affords us a unique view of the universe.
 Through it we see two-dimensional pinpoints and smudges of light.
 It is the science of astronomy that enables our imagination to endow these meager images with the mystery and amazement that come with adding distance, scale, and time.
 Thus, each time we observe, armed with knowledge and imagination, we take a journey in which we observe ourselves in relation to the vastness of the universe." -- Steven Ashe, astronomer.